AI Automation/Accounting

 Accounting platforms like QuickBooks Online have mobile apps with receipt scanning, but their voice input is limited.
 They are not designed to parse unstructured verbal statements like "Put fifty-two dollars and forty cents for copper fittings from Ferguson, job number 34B."
 The system either fails outright or misinterprets the data, requiring manual correction that erodes any time savings.

-The process begins with a dedicated ingestion point, typically a Twilio phone number or a simple web form.
-When a user leaves a message, the audio file is saved to an AWS S3 bucket.
-This event triggers an AWS Lambda function written in Python, which retrieves the audio file for processing.
-This serverless architecture keeps monthly hosting costs under $20 for thousands of entries.
+The system would feature a dedicated ingestion point, typically a Twilio phone number or a simple web form, where users can leave messages.
+Audio files would be securely saved to an AWS S3 bucket.
+This event would trigger an AWS Lambda function, written in Python, to retrieve and process the audio.
+This serverless design keeps hosting costs efficient and scales with usage.

-Inside the Lambda function, we first transcribe the audio to text using a specialized speech-to-text API.
-The raw text is then passed to the Claude 3 Sonnet API via an httpx call.
-We engineer a precise prompt that instructs Claude to extract specific entities like vendor, date, and amount, and return them as a structured JSON object.
-This extraction step completes in under 2 seconds.
-All logs are captured with structlog and stored in a Supabase table for debugging.
+Inside the Lambda function, we would first transcribe the audio to text using a specialized speech-to-text API.
+The raw text would then be passed to the Claude 3 Sonnet API.
+Leveraging our experience in prompt engineering (including similar document processing pipelines for financial documents), we would craft a precise prompt to instruct Claude to extract specific entities such as vendor, date, and amount, returning them as a structured JSON object.
+All processing logs would be captured with structlog and stored in a Supabase table for debugging and auditability.

-For confirmation, the system sends a success message back to the user via SMS or Slack.
-If any step fails, like if Claude cannot extract a valid amount, the audio file and transcript are flagged in a Supabase dashboard for manual review.
-This design catches the 1-2% of edge cases, ensuring 98% of entries are fully automated while preventing bad data from entering your books.
+For user confirmation, the system would send a success message via SMS or Slack upon successful processing.
+In cases of failure – for instance, if Claude cannot extract a valid amount – the audio file and transcript would be flagged in a Supabase dashboard for manual review by your team.
+This allows for human intervention on edge cases, ensuring data quality while maximizing automation.

 Your team goes from leaving a voice memo to seeing a confirmed entry in QuickBooks in under 10 seconds.
 This eliminates hours of manual bookkeeping daily.